-Can be funded fully/partially through non-municipal sources?
-No X Necessary to meet a regulatory mandate?
-Yes No X Requires completion of another yes project?
-No X Will additional resources/staff be required to operate/maintain the completed project?
-No
+Qualifiers: Can be funded fully/partially through non-municipal sources?
+Yes No X Necessary to meet a regulatory mandate?
+Yes No X Requires completion of another project?
+Yes No X Will additional resources/staff be required to operate/maintain the completed project?
+Yes X No